dataswift/open-source-developer-portal/app/home/legals/HATDeX-Terms-of-Service.md

 9. You agree that we may use your feedback or suggestions without any obligation to compensate you for them.
 10. You agree to notify HATDeX immediately of any unauthorised use of the Services through your HAT Account and any other breach of security.

-## CREATION AND VALIDATION OF YOUR HAT ACCOUNT
+## Creation and Validation of Your HAT Data Account

 1. In order to use our Services, you need to create a HAT Account.
 2. Within 30 days from creating your HAT account, you need to validate your HAT account.